ralarcon/dotnetcore-containerized-sql/README.md

     - Azure SQL Server and the Azure SQL Database for the sample.
     - Storage Account.
 * **[Build image, push & deploy](.github/workflows/build-deploy.yaml)**: this workflow will build the sample app using a container, push the container to the Azure Container Registry, deploy the container to the Web App staging slot, deploy or update the database and, finally, swap the slots.

+To start, you can fork directly this repo and follow the instructions to properly setup the workflows.

 ### Pre-requisites
 The [Create Azure Resources](.github/workflows/azuredeploy.yaml) workflow, describes in the `azuredeploy.yaml` file the pre-requisites needed to setup the CI/CD.